ravikanagpal/AI_React_Chat_Bot/README.md

 ---

-### **2. Chat History Storage**
+### 2. Chat History Storage

-- **Current Implementation**:
+**Current Implementation:**
-  - Chat history is stored in an in-memory list for simplicity and speed.
+- Chat history is now stored in a SQLite database for persistent storage.
+This ensures chat data remains available even after restarts, making it more suitable for practical use cases.

-  - This choice is suitable for prototyping and small-scale applications but lacks persistence and scalability.
-- **Future Considerations**:
+**Future Considerations:**
-  - Replace in-memory storage with a database (e.g., SQLite, PostgreSQL, or MongoDB) for persistence and larger datasets.
+- Scale to larger databases like PostgreSQL or MongoDB for handling larger datasets or more complex queries.
-  - Introduce caching mechanisms (e.g., Redis) for frequently accessed data.
+- Add caching mechanisms such as Redis for faster querying of frequently accessed data.

 ---